Union representing WSU student employees files unfair labor practice complaint

 The complaint notes that the union expressed concerns about its health plan on several occasions in negotiation sessions this year; on many of those occasions, university leaders indicated they intended to consider the union’s priorities.

 During the March 20, 2023, session, WSU’s director of labor relations and disability services, Kendra Hsieh, requested that the union “share a list of topics to bargain regarding the student health insurance plan.”
-After such a list was presented, according to the complaint, the two sides struggled to schedule times to discuss the topics, and the union was eventually given a deadline of May 10 to make a decision on health care coverage.
+After the list was presented, according to the complaint, the two sides struggled to schedule times to discuss the topics, and the union was eventually given a deadline of May 10 to make a decision on health care coverage.

 The complaint argues that the school didn’t adequately communicate with the union about scheduling and ultimately failed to disclose information about the health care changes under consideration.
 On Aug.
 16, the school changed the plan.

-“(In bargaining), we hoped for the best and prepared for the worst,” Guo said.
+“[In bargaining], we hoped for the best and prepared for the worst,” Guo said.
 “We anticipated this but are still shocked by the degree they failed to bargain with us, the degree to which they didn’t satisfy their legal obligation.”

 The union asks the Public Employment Relations Commission to issue an order deeming the change unlawful and “read notice at a future bargaining session and WSU Board of Regents meeting of its refusal to bargain in good faith and its failure to respond to the union’s requests for information.”